catalyst-cloud/catalystcloud-docs/source/compute/launch-compute-instance.rst

 Cloud-init is very powerful.
 It's a de facto multi-distribution and multi-cloud way of handling the early initialisation of a cloud instance.

-When you launch a compute instance on the Catalyst Cloud, you can pass initialisation configuration to cloud-init via "user-data" (either using the ``--user-data`` parameter of ``openstack server create``, or as a post-creation customisation script via the web dashboard).
+When you launch a compute instance on Catalyst Cloud, you can pass initialisation configuration to cloud-init via "user-data" (either using the ``--user-data`` parameter of ``openstack server create``, or as a post-creation customisation script via the web dashboard).